NAD And NMN Testing – 2nd Tier Supplement

 Benefits Of Optimal NAD

-In this video, Michael Bertonatti, shows with his results that NAD injectable is a marketing gimmick and a waste of your money.
+In this video, Miguel Bertonatti, shows with his results that NAD injectable is a marketing gimmick and a waste of your money.
 Click on the picture below to see this explained